mixologee/tirvandor/homebrewery-files/phb-homebrewery.md

 ## System Reference Document Attribution

-This work includes material taken from the **System Reference Document 5.1 ("SRD 5.1")** by Wizards of the Coast LLC, which is available at https://dnd.wizards.com/resources/systems-reference-document.
+This work includes material from the **System Reference Document 5.2 ("SRD 5.2")** by Wizards of the Coast LLC, available at https://www.dndbeyond.com/srd.
+The SRD 5.2 is licensed under the **Creative Commons Attribution 4.0 International License**, available at https://creativecommons.org/licenses/by/4.0/legalcode.

-The SRD 5.1 is licensed under the **Creative Commons Attribution 4.0 International License**, available at https://creativecommons.org/licenses/by/4.0/legalcode.
+This product is compatible with fifth edition.

-Portions of this work that are derived from the SRD 5.1 are used under the terms of that Creative Commons license.
+Portions of this work that are derived from the SRD 5.2 are used under the terms of that Creative Commons license.

 ---